Herein lies a true story of about 50 pages detailing my trials and tribulations.

 supreme law.
 If someone is going to say that I am a drug dealer then they

-a fact beyond all reasonable doubt.
-Anything less than that is a violation
+as a fact beyond all reasonable doubt.
+Anything less than that is a

 Forfeiture presumes criminal guilt.
 This is inconsistent with the Bill of Rights.
 Civil asset forfeiture does not concern itself with civil guilt.